 As you can see from the above chart, I peaked in December and have reduced miles since.
 The big effort of 712 miles cycled wasn’t sustainable, especially with some cold weather, being a bit under the weather, and work.
 Plus going to the gym to swim reduces time I would otherwise spend on the bike.
 It’s all good though, because diversifying my workouts will only help, and the hot tub is a real boon to my constantly tired and sore muscles.
 So the total of 474 includes 422 cycling, 50 walking and 2.5 miles of swimming.
 I’m happy with it.

-I’m still doing a half hour walk, half an hour of yoga, and the aforementioned swimming about once a week, so I’m never really resting sufficiently.
+I’m also still doing a half hour walk, half an hour of yoga, and the aforementioned swimming about once a week, so I’m never really resting sufficiently.
 I kinda wanna see how far I can go with this daily riding.
-Maybe I’ll quit March 12, which would be a day after six months of no breaks.
+Maybe I’ll quit April 11, which would be a day after six months of no breaks.
 But probably not.
 What drives me to keep doing it — weight loss, muscle gain, recreation, being outside, transportation — are still all valid reasons.
-Something will eventually give; I’ll have to use a car for work, maybe I’ll have a crash or injury or, who knows, maybe I’ll get coronavirus, or some other illness.
+Something will eventually give; I’ll have to borrow a car for work, maybe I’ll have a crash or injury or, who knows, maybe I’ll get coronavirus, or some other illness.
 Life doesn’t care about our petty human goals.